 Basic Adult Leader Outdoor Orientation (BALOO) C32

 BALOOBALOO is the Cub Scout leader training required for any Cub Scout den or pack outdoor event, including pack camping, overnighters, and Webelos and Arrow of Light den overnighters.
-BALOO training is comprised of two components – an online component and a practical, hands-on component.
+BALOO training comprises two components – an online component and a practical, hands-on component.
 Both components must be completed to qualify as a trained Cub Scout outdoor leader and to receive the BALOO recognition patch.
-The online component contains introductory and basic information and must be completed prior to the practical component at my.scouting.org.
+The online component, which contains introductory and basic information, must be completed prior to the practical component at my.scouting.org.
 The practical component is an overnight outdoor camping experience that takes about 16 hours to complete.
-A minimum of one BALOO-trained adult must attend every pack overnighter.
+At least one BALOO-trained adult must attend every pack overnighter.
 Most course fees include meals.*

 Climbing & COPE Training